 Establishing the Inner Mirror of Consciousness

 The mirroring power of the parent’s love – the power to reflect back to the child, who and what the child is in their essence – may be conceptualised as the ability to facilitate through the empathetic outer relationship of parent and child, the emergence of an ‘inner relationship’ with Consciousness, which is the basis of a positive sense of identity in the child.
-Given their own cultural and psychological conditioning and impaired Self-connection, it is natural and inevitable that parental behaviour is not ideal, or even, to use Winnicott’s phrase – good enough – and that it therefore sometimes fails to facilitate ‘Self-connection’ in the child.
+Given their own cultural and psychological conditioning and impaired self-connection, it is natural and inevitable that parental behaviour is not ideal, or not, to use Winnicott’s phrase – good enough – and that it therefore sometimes fails to facilitate ‘self-connection’ in the child.

 The Self experience as Inner Relationship with Consciousness

-While it is unfortunate that the psychoanalytic innovators did do not inquire directly into the nature of Consciousness, there is clearly value in some of their attempts to describe how our sense of self arises from an inner relationship between a provisional cluster of egoic selves and a mysterious, difficult-to-define, transpersonal Self.
+While it is unfortunate that the psychoanalytic innovators did not inquire directly into the nature of Consciousness, there is clearly value in some of their attempts to describe how our sense of self arises from an inner relationship between a provisional cluster of egoic selves and a mysterious, difficult-to-define, transpersonal Self.
 This inner relationship to the archetype of the Self, as Jung would conceptualise it, provides for some, a useful ‘way in’, as we approach the inner experience of Consciousness in meditation.

-Jung’s rich and complex notion of an Ego-Self Axis, especially as it has been developed by Nathan Schwatz-Salant (who has integrated this with ideas of psychoanalytic innovators: Heinz Kohut, Otto Kernberg and Melanie Klein), can provide useful perspective on how the process of looking inward (and outward) toward Consciousness, in meditation practice, creates mental and emotional stability and enhances creativity.
-Both Consciousness and the Self are however, even more mysterious than our most sophisticated psychologies acknowledge.
+Jung’s rich and complex notion of an Ego-Self Axis, especially as it has been developed by Nathan Schwatz-Salant (who has integrated this with ideas of psychoanalytic innovators: Heinz Kohut, Otto Kernberg and Melanie Klein), can provide a useful perspective on how the process of looking inward (and outward) toward Consciousness, in meditation practice, creates mental and emotional stability and enhances creativity.
+Both Consciousness and the ‘self’ are however, even more mysterious than our most sophisticated psychologies acknowledge.
 The discovery of Quantum Mechanics in the course of the 20th Century, has presented humanity with a wonderful opportunity in the 21st Century, to create a new way of thinking about Consciousness and identity and the relationship between the two.

 Looking across the Quantum Mechanical Threshold